-- 1. A grade of zero on the plagiarized assignment. - 2.
-Required meeting, either online or in person, with the Dean of Students or their designee. - 3.
-Possible Conduct Committee investigation and hearing.
+- 1. A grade of zero on the plagiarized item, question, or assignment, as applicable. - 2.
+Possible conduct investigation and hearing, for repeated offenses.

 If determination of responsibility and sanctions (if appropriate) are rendered by the Dean of Students or their designee in the case of INTENTIONAL PLAGIARISM, the student may appeal to the Conduct Committee of the University within five days of the notification of the outcome.
 The appeal letter can be delivered to the Dean of Students via e-mail for coordination with the Conduct Committee.